 "Best practices" means standards for collecting and preparing items for shipment and recycling.
 "Best practices" may include standards for packaging for transport, load size, acceptable load contamination levels, non-CED items included in a load, and other standards as determined under Section 1-85 of this Act.
 "Best practices" shall consider the desired intent to preserve existing collection programs and relationships when possible.

-"Collector" means a person who collects residential CEDs at any program collection site or one-day collection event and prepares them for transport.
+"Collector" means a person who collects CEDs from covered entities at any program collection site or one-day collection event and prepares them for transport.

 "Computer", often referred to as a "personal computer" or "PC", means a desktop or notebook computer as further defined below and used only in a residence, but does not mean an automated typewriter, electronic printer, mobile telephone, portable hand-held calculator, portable digital assistant (PDA), MP3 player, or other similar device.
 "Computer" does not include computer peripherals, commonly known as cables, mouse, or keyboard.
 "Computer" is further defined as either: